How to Get Sand Out of Your Pool (& Why It’s There)

 The standpipe doesn’t break as often as the laterals do.
 The laterals are skinnier and usually made of a lighter material than standpipes.
 However, standpipes are still sold with other pool filtration parts, so you should be able to find one easily enough.

-Either the standpipes or laterals being broken is a likely cause of sand getting into your pool.
+Either broken standpipes or laterals is a likely cause of sand getting into your pool.
 Fixing either of these two parts will likely rid you of sand getting into your pool and allow you to swim freely again.

 How to Remove Sand from Your Pool

-Whether the sand came from a broken piece in your sand filter or naturally from an external source, you still don’t want it in your pool.
-If you’ve fixed your sand filter, you’ll also need to get the sand out of your pool.
+Whether the sand came from a broken piece in your sand filter or naturally from an external source, you definitely don’t want it in your pool.
+If you’ve just fixed your sand filter, the next step is to get rid of the sand in your pool.

 Before you clean your pool, your sand filter must be set to the “waste” mode.
 The “waste” funnels water and dirt out of the tank and the pool.
 It’s the third port of the multiport valve.
 Ensure your tank is in this mode to prevent sand from getting into your standpipe.